causify-ai/tutorials/class_project_instructions/Projects/CausalPy_Project_Description.md

-### Tech Description of CausalPy
+**Description**

-CausalPy is an advanced Python library designed for causal inference and analysis, allowing researchers and data scientists to estimate causal effects from observational data.
-Its features include:
+CausalPy is a Python library designed for causal inference and analysis, allowing users to identify and estimate causal relationships from observational data.
+It provides tools for modeling, testing, and visualizing causal effects, making it an essential resource for data scientists looking to understand the impact of interventions and confounding variables.

-- **Causal Graphs**: Visualize and manipulate causal relationships.
-- **Estimation Methods**: Implement various causal inference methods, including propensity score matching and instrumental variable analysis.
-- **Robustness Checks**: Perform sensitivity analyses to validate causal assumptions.
-- **Integration**: Easily integrates with popular data manipulation libraries like Pandas and NumPy.
+**Project Blueprint**

 ---

-### Project 1: Evaluating the Impact of Education Interventions on Student Performance
+### Project 1: Causal Impact of Study Hours on Academic Performance
-**Difficulty**: 1 (Easy)
+- **Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to estimate the causal effect of a specific educational intervention (e.g., tutoring sessions) on student performance in standardized tests.
+- **Project Objective**: To determine the causal effect of study hours on students' academic performance by analyzing observational data from a university dataset.
+The goal is to optimize study strategies for better performance.

-**Dataset Suggestions**: Use datasets from educational institutions or open government data portals that provide information on student demographics, intervention participation, and test scores.
+- **Dataset Suggestions**: Look for datasets on Kaggle or educational platforms that provide data on students' study habits and grades.

-**Step-by-Step Plan**:
+- **Tasks**:
-1. **Data Collection**: Gather data from public educational datasets that include student demographics, test scores, and intervention details.
+  - **Data Collection**: Gather data on students’ study hours, grades, and demographic information.
-2. **Feature Engineering**: Create features that represent student characteristics and intervention exposure.
-3. **Model Training**: Use propensity score matching to create comparable groups of students (those who received tutoring vs. those who did not).
+  - **Data Cleaning**: Preprocess the dataset to handle missing values and outliers.
+  - **Causal Model Specification**: Utilize CausalPy to define a causal graph representing the relationships between study hours and academic performance.
-4. **Use of CausalPy**: Utilize CausalPy to estimate the causal effect of the tutoring intervention on test scores.
+  - **Estimate Causal Effects**: Use CausalPy to estimate the causal effect of study hours on grades using techniques like propensity score matching.
-5. **Evaluation Metrics**: Assess the results using average treatment effects, confidence intervals, and significance testing.
-6. **Visualization**: Create causal graphs and visualizations to illustrate the findings, along with a report summarizing the impact.

-**Bonus Ideas**: Explore additional interventions (e.g., online learning tools) and compare their effects on different demographic groups.
+  - **Results Interpretation**: Analyze the results to provide actionable insights for improving study habits.

+- **Bonus Ideas (Optional)**:
+  - Compare the causal effects of study hours across different demographics (e.g., major, year of study).
+  - Explore the impact of additional factors like tutoring or extracurricular activities on grades.

 ---

-### Project 2: Analyzing the Effect of Marketing Campaigns on Sales Performance
+### Project 2: Analyzing the Effect of Marketing Campaigns on Sales
-**Difficulty**: 2 (Medium)
+- **Difficulty**: 2 (Medium)

-**Project Objective**: The goal is to determine the causal effect of various marketing campaigns on sales performance in a retail setting.
+- **Project Objective**: To analyze the causal effect of different marketing campaigns on product sales, optimizing marketing strategies based on empirical evidence.

-**Dataset Suggestions**: Use datasets from Kaggle that include sales data, marketing campaign details, and customer demographics.
+- **Dataset Suggestions**: Find datasets on Kaggle that include sales data along with marketing campaign details (e.g., online ads, promotions).

-**Step-by-Step Plan**:
+- **Tasks**:
-1. **Data Collection**: Obtain sales and marketing campaign data from open datasets on Kaggle.
+  - **Data Acquisition**: Collect sales data and marketing campaign details over a defined period.
-2. **Feature Engineering**: Create features that represent campaign types, timing, and customer engagement metrics.
-3. **Model Training**: Apply regression analysis to model the relationship between marketing campaigns and sales, controlling for confounding variables.
+  - **Exploratory Data Analysis**: Conduct EDA to understand trends, seasonality, and correlations.
+  - **Causal Inference Framework**: Use CausalPy to set up a causal framework, identifying potential confounders like seasonality or economic conditions.
-4. **Use of CausalPy**: Implement CausalPy to analyze the causal impact of different campaigns on sales figures.
+  - **Causal Effect Estimation**: Implement causal inference techniques to estimate the impact of each marketing campaign on sales.
-5. **Evaluation Metrics**: Use metrics like R-squared, adjusted R-squared, and p-values to evaluate the model's performance.
-6. **Reporting**: Generate visualizations to show sales trends before and after campaigns, along with a detailed report of findings.
+  - **Visualization**: Create visualizations to illustrate the causal relationships and effects identified.

+- **Bonus Ideas (Optional)**:
-**Bonus Ideas**: Compare the effectiveness of different marketing channels (e.g., social media vs. email) and perform robustness checks on the causal assumptions.
+  - Analyze the effectiveness of different marketing channels (e.g., social media vs. email).
+  - Conduct a sensitivity analysis to assess the robustness of the causal estimates.

 ---

-### Project 3: Investigating the Effect of Remote Work on Employee Productivity
+### Project 3: Understanding the Impact of Remote Work on Employee Productivity
-**Difficulty**: 3 (Hard)
+- **Difficulty**: 3 (Hard)

-**Project Objective**: The goal is to assess the causal effect of remote work policies on employee productivity metrics in a corporate environment.
+- **Project Objective**: To investigate the causal impact of remote work arrangements on employee productivity, providing insights for organizational policy-making.

-**Dataset Suggestions**: Utilize datasets from open government sources or Kaggle that provide information on employee productivity, remote work policies, and demographic data.
+- **Dataset Suggestions**: Explore open government datasets or Kaggle datasets that include information on employee productivity metrics and work arrangements.

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire datasets that include employee productivity metrics (e.g., output per hour) and details on remote work policies from public datasets.
+- **Tasks**:
-2. **Feature Engineering**: Develop features that capture productivity metrics, remote work duration, and employee demographics.
+  - **Data Gathering**: Compile a dataset containing productivity metrics, work arrangements (remote, hybrid, in-office), and employee demographics.
-3. **Model Training**: Use advanced methods like instrumental variable analysis to account for potential endogeneity in remote work policies.
-4. **Use of CausalPy**: Leverage CausalPy's capabilities to analyze the causal relationship between remote work and productivity.
-5. **Evaluation Metrics**: Evaluate the results using causal estimates, confidence intervals, and sensitivity analyses to test the robustness of the findings.
-6. **Visualization and Reporting**: Create dashboards or visual reports that summarize the findings and highlight key insights about remote work's impact on productivity.
+  - **Data Preprocessing**: Clean and preprocess the dataset to ensure quality and consistency.
+  - **Causal Graph Development**: Create a causal graph using CausalPy to represent the relationships among remote work, productivity, and potential confounders.
+  - **Causal Inference Analysis**: Apply CausalPy methods to estimate the causal effect of remote work on productivity, controlling for confounding variables.
+  - **Policy Recommendations**: Analyze the findings and provide recommendations for organizational policies regarding remote work.

+- **Bonus Ideas (Optional)**:
+  - Investigate the role of additional factors such as team collaboration tools or work-life balance in moderating the effect of remote work on productivity.
-**Bonus Ideas**: Investigate the effects of remote work on different job roles or departments and explore longitudinal data to assess changes over time.
+  - Conduct a longitudinal analysis to see how the impact of remote work evolves over time.

+---

+These projects will provide students with hands-on experience in causal inference, utilizing CausalPy to derive meaningful insights from data while developing their analytical skills.